bhomer7/gnu-phyrexia/README.md

 - create a tmux session running the different docker containers
 - set user passwords
 - set ssh key for homert765
+- create the minecraft save
 - connect the minecraft server to crafty
-- create the minecraft save
+- configure the terraria server after launch

 Is currently running on a c6g ec2 instance.